aiml-au/objectcount/README.md

 ## How to Request a Feature

 Do you have an idea that could improve the Object Count web application?
-Submit a feature request by following these steps:
+[Click here](https://github.com/aiml-au/objectcount/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=) or follow the steps to submit a feature request:

 1. Navigate to the **Issues** tab.
 2. Click on the **New Issue** button.